Federated Learning for Short-term Residential Load Forecasting: Introduction

 Deep learning \cite{2015Natur.521..436L} - a subset of machine learning that makes use of multi-layered neural networks for classification and regression tasks, among others - has shown great promise in many applications in recent years.
 Time-series forecasting is one such strength of deep learning \cite{2018arXiv181206127L} using specific architectures such as recurrent neural networks (RNNs) that are designed to capture temporal dependencies during training.
 Among the most successful RNN architectures for forecasting are Long-Short Term Memory networks (LSTMs), that learn long-range dependencies particularly well.

-In this paper, we propose the use of a modern distributed machine learning setting known as federated learning (FL) \cite{mcmahan2017communication} to train energy demand forecasting LSTM models while preserving the privacy of consumer energy consumption data that could enable greater adoption of smart meters by privacy-conscious consumers.
-Our main contributions are: (a) a thorough comparison of how FL training strategies and non-FL benchmarks affect a model's forecasting performance and computational requirements, (b) a novel analysis of a clustered variant of FL applied to energy demand forecasting using non-IID data and (c) the identification of the necessity of a personalisation step in FL-based forecasting to improve model performance beyond training individual local models in isolation.
+In this paper, we propose the use of a modern distributed machine learning setting known as federated learning (FL) \cite{mcmahan2017communication} to train load forecasting LSTM models while preserving the privacy of consumer energy consumption data that could enable greater adoption of smart meters by privacy-conscious consumers.
+Our main contributions are: (a) a thorough comparison of how FL training strategies and non-FL benchmarks affect a model's forecasting performance (b) a comparative analysis of FL to a FL variant, designed specifically to perform well over non-iid data, applied to load forecasting, (c) an evaluation of computational efficiency issues arising in the FL forecasting system, and (d) the identification of the necessity of a personalisation step in FL-based forecasting to improve model performance beyond training individual local models in isolation.

 The remainder of this paper is organised as follows.
 A short literature study is presented in \autoref{sec:literature-review}.
 We explore properties of the smart meter energy demand dataset used in our experiments in \autoref{sec:exploratory-data-analysis}.
 In \autoref{sec:methodology} we provide our methodology and in \autoref{sec:results-and-discussion} we present our results along with discussion.
 Finally we conclude our work in \autoref{sec:conclusion}.